oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 zipkin-88c48d8b9-jkcvq          1/1     Running   0          92m
 ```

-We can see the state of our pods, look at the RESTARTS column, all of the values are 0 (if there was a problem, for example Kubernetes could not download the container images you would see a message in the Status column, and possibly additional re-starts, but here everything is A-OK.)
+We can see the state of our pods, look at the RESTARTS column, all of the values are 0 (if there was a problem, for example Kubernetes could not download the container images you would see a message in the Status column, and possibly additional re-starts, but here everything is A-OK).

 We're going to simulate a crash in our program, this will cause the container to exit, and Kubernetes will identify this and start a replacement container in the pod for us.